The-OpenROAD-Project/DAC-2020-Tutorial/5_antenna_fix_example/README.md

 ### Check Antennas

-The method loads antenna rules, and then starts the antenna checking process, the output is written into a "antenna.rpt" file under the path specified.
+The following method loads antenna rules, and then starts the antenna checking process, the output is written into a "antenna.rpt" file under the path specified.

 ```Tcl
 proc check_antennas { args } {